Watch Joe & Remy's Story

 In June of 1970, after a total of three years in the detention camp, the Egyptian government released Joe and the other prisoners, after receiving outside pressure to do so.
 Upon release, the Egyptian government annulled the prisoners citizenship and expelled them from Egypt.

 Joe fled from Cairo, with only the clothes on his back.
 He traveled to France, where Remy planned to meet up with him in a few days.
-The pair stayed in France for six months, then moved to the United States.
+The pair stayed in France for six months, and then moved to the United States.

 After arriving in the United States the pair made their home in California.
 Remy enrolled in San Jose State University, where she would earn a Bachelor's of Science in Chemistry.
 Joe and Remy went on to have two sons, David and Jacob.
 David currently lives in Israel, and Jacob remains in California.